keshavbiswa/useful_jekyll_scripts/README.md

 ## Scripts

 ### 1. `update_redirect_pages.rb`
+> [!NOTE]
+>
-==Note: This script is particularly useful if you host your Jekyll site on Cloudflare Pages and need to manage redirects for any reason.==
+> This script is particularly useful if you host your Jekyll site on Cloudflare Pages and need to manage redirects for any reason.

 This script scans through your Jekyll posts and updates any outdated or improperly formatted slugs in the `_redirects` file.

 **Features:**